Geography of Antarctica: Volcanoes

 Volcanic activity occurring beneath glacial ice sheets is known as glaciovolcanism.
 An article published in 2017 claims that researchers from the University of Edinburgh discovered 91 new volcanoes below the Antarctic ice sheet, adding to the 47 volcanoes that were already known.
 As of 2017, 138 possible volcanoes have been identified in West Antarctica.
 There is limited knowledge about West Antarctic Volcanoes due to the presence of the West Antarctic Ice Sheet, which heavily covers the West Antarctic Rift System — a likely hub for volcanic activity.
 Researchers find it difficult to properly identify volcanic activity due to the comprehensive ice covering.

 East Antarctica is significantly larger than West Antarctica, and similarly remains widely unexplored in terms of its volcanic potential.
 While there are some indications that there is volcanic activity under the East Antarctic Ice Sheet, there is not a significant amount of present information on the subject.

 Mount Erebus, as the southernmost historically active volcanic site on the planet, is one of the most notable sites in the study of Antarctic volcanism.

 Deception Island is another active Antarctic volcano.
 It is one of the most protected areas in the Antarctic, given its situation between the South Shetland Islands and the Antarctic Peninsula.
-As the most active volcano in the Antarctic Peninsula, it has been studied closely since its initial discovery in 1820.
+As one of the most active volcanoes in the Antarctic Peninsula, it has been studied closely after its initial discovery in 1820.